rahhulleee/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous InsureBook home folder.

+**Q**: What if I have two clients with the same name?<br>
+**A**: You are not allowed to add clients with duplicate names into InsureBook.
+If you have more than 1 client with the same name, consider adding a unique identifier to their names, e.g. 'John Doe from NUS' and 'John Doe from SMU'.

+**Q**: Can I leave the meeting field empty for clients that I have not scheduled a meeting with?<br>
+**A**: No - the meeting field is mandatory.
+You WILL need to schedule appointments with your clients before adding them to the address book.
+We believe that requiring you to be proactive in scheduling appointments will help you reach greater heights in your career!

 --------------------------------------------------------------------------------------------------------------------